EASYGEN partners

 David is a Scientific Project Manager at Universitätsklinikum Würzburg, affiliated with the Chair of Cellular Immunotherapy.
 He holds a doctorate in natural sciences and leads projects focused on translational immunotherapy approaches, including clinical study coordination, patenting strategies, grant acquisition, and regulatory compliance.
 David collaborates across interdisciplinary teams within centers for experimental molecular medicine and clinical trials, driving progress in immune-based therapies through structured scientific and administrative leadership.

-Katrin is a Scientific Project Manager and Senior Scientist at Fraunhofer IZI’s Cellular Immunotherapy group in Würzburg, affiliated with Universitätsklinikum Würzburg’s Cellular Immunotherapy Chair.
-She oversees preclinical development of CAR-modified immune cells—designing and optimizing manufacturing processes including non-viral gene transfer, bioreactor-based activation, cell washing, electroporation, and GMP-compliant assays.
+Together with Anna, Katrin is the Co-Lead of the GMP Development Unit at Fraunhofer IZI, and senior scientist and project manager at Fraunhofer IZI’s Cellular Immunotherapy group in Würzburg, affiliated with Universitätsklinikum Würzburg’s Cellular Immunotherapy Chair.
+She oversees preclinical development of CAR-modified immune cells—designing and optimizing all steps of manufacturing including bioreactor-based activation and expansion, non-viral gene transfer, and in depth phenotypical and functional characterization.
 Her work advances automated CAR-T production platforms (e.g., AIDPATH) to improve access, quality, and timing of personalized cancer therapies.

-Mirko is a Senior Project Manager at Fraunhofer IZI in Leipzig, where he coordinates EU-funded R&D initiatives in advanced therapy medicinal products (ATMPs).
-With a background in biology and over 15 years of experience in project development, grant acquisition, and translational innovation, he focuses on accelerating cell and gene therapy pipelines.
+Mirko is a Senior Project Manager at Fraunhofer IZI in Leipzig, where he coordinates EU-funded R&D initiatives in advanced therapy medicinal products (ATMPs) as well as internal and external GMP related education and training.
+With a background in biology (esp. immunology) and over 15 years of experience in GxP quality assurance, project development and translational innovation, he focuses on accelerating cell and gene therapy pipelines.
 Mirko bridges scientific, regulatory, and industrial stakeholders to deliver impactful innovation strategies in European biomedical research.

 Patrick is the Head of the Digital Innovation Design department at Fraunhofer IESE in Kaiserslautern.
 Since 2017, he has led numerous cross-domain digital transformation projects in smart mobility, infrastructure, agriculture, and smart cities.
 A specialist in requirements engineering, user experience, and creativity-driven innovation, Patrick brings tailored digital solutions to industrial and research clients.
 His thought leadership on AI, digital ecosystems, and innovation engineering shapes both practice and public discourse in Germany.